hackerb9/vt340test/sixeltests/wp/README.md

 ## Keys

-WordPerfect uses all the functions keys and the application keypad usually, though not always, in the way the wordprocessing keyboard is labelled (in green on the side).
+WordPerfect uses all the functions keys and the application keypad.

 It also uses PF1 (the "GOLD KEY"), PF2, and PF3 as "dead keys" which do a single shift to select alternate functions.
 One nice things about